rackerlabs/docs-dedicated-networking/load-balancer/src/docs/load-balancer.api.v2/api.md

-## Show high availability template
+## Show high availability configuration

-Retrieves the high availability configuration template for a device with the specified ID.
+Retrieves the high availability configuration for the specified device ID.

 ```